 The feel-good factor – spending as little as fifteen extra minutes a day in the fresh air can build up your levels of vitamin D, raising serotonin levels, increasing not only health but happiness too.

 Burning calories – 30 minutes of allotment gardening can burn around 150 calories.

-Being around like-minded people – socialising is good for our health and spending time with like-minded people can reward you with a multitude of happy moments.
+Being around like-minded people – socialising is good for the health, and spending time with like-minded people can reward you with a multitude of happy moments.

 Encouraging wildlife – otherwise built-up urban areas benefit from the green corridors that allotments create.
-Just one square meters of land can support hundreds of different species of wildlife.
+Just one square metre of land can support hundreds of different species of wildlife.

 Getting the kids involved – kids will love to help plant seeds with you and it’s a great way to get them out in the fresh air.

 Although having the right tools for the job is important, starting out on your allotment adventure or mini allotment needn’t break the bank.
 Your essential starter kit should include:

 Planning your space is a must when starting an allotment.
 If you are unsure what to grow, how about taking your inspiration from a meal you are looking forward to digging into?
 If you’re just beginning and wondering how to start an allotment you’ve missed the summer crop, but all is not lost.
 Once you have created a healthy soil base for planting, there are still vegetables that can be planted in August.
 To create good planting soil, you’ll need to dig and fork through the soil to loosen any compaction, remove weeds and debris and add some organic matter (compost).
 And there’s still time to plant out and even sow some crops, here’s some ideas of what to grow on an allotment: